cpichard/bbtest/README.md

-Pipeline Test Framework
+Black Box Test Pipeline
 =======================

-This is a simple driver to launch functionnal tests on softwares used in the animation and vfx industry.
+This is a simple driver to launch functional tests on softwares used in the animation and vfx industry.

 Compilation: